Textile hemp: An ecological and comfortable solution

 Sustainability and Ecology

 Hemp is the most ecological material on the market.
-It consumes very little water, does not need pesticides, and helps regenerate soil.
+It consumes very little water, does not need pesticides, and helps regenerate soils.
 A hemp plantation absorbs as much CO2 as a forest of the same size, thus contributing to the reduction of greenhouse gases.
 Today, France is the leading producer of hemp, supporting a sustainable and responsible textile industry.

 Uses